Tesla Coils

 Inductor Design

 I have built most of my primary coils as flat spiral type design.
 The coil is supported using four spacers.
-I used hvac copper tubing as a conductor.
 The inductance was calculated using one of Wheeler's formulas.
 Primary coil taps are adjustable for tuning the primary LC-circuits resonant frequency.
-A flat inductor is a cost effective design and ensures loose coupling between the resonant circuits.
+A flat inductor also ensures loose coupling between the resonant circuits.
 The secondary inductor was wound on a piece of sewage pipe.
 Since it has many turns, significant parasitic capacitance is formed that has to be considered for frequency matching.
-In case of the big coil, parasitic effects account for roughly 20% of the total secondary capacitance.
+In case of the big coil, parasitic effects amount for roughly 20% of the total secondary capacitance.
 Medhurst's formula turned out to provide accurate estimates.

 Primary capacitor